juniorsundarCasual/TGT/vault/volume-3.chapter-188.md

 "What's English?"
 Al interjected.
 "It's definitely not Ancient Tongue."

-"It's the language that most of the insight in the inheritance are encrypted it," Guy lied without missing a beat.
+"It's the language that most of the insight in my inheritance is encrypted in," Guy lied without missing a beat.
 For the first time, he didn't feel any discomfort as it rolled out the tip of his tongue.
 The triviality of the process did unsettle Guy, but he quickly waved it away.

 "I wouldn't be able to replicate that, right?"
 Guy redirected immediately.

 "I don't think so.
 The way Markus described it, this new ability is probably a byproduct of his specific cultivation method - whatever it is.
 It would be difficult for you to replicate it without going through a cultivation deviation.
 You could create an analogue if you tried, just like how Markus managed to create a pseudo replica of Gaige's attack.
 But creating the same would be extremely difficult."
 Al explained.
-"In fact, you should probably have some special ability with your own specialised cultivation method.
+"In fact, you should probably have some special ability with your specialised cultivation method.
 Have you tried testing it out?"

 "My cultivation method?"
 Guy blurted out.
 Frankly, he had no idea what it was either.
 How could he know what his special ability would be?